 14 – Inner Calm: Just like the original, there is emergent complexity in the gameplay as you unlock new party members, hammers/boots, badges, paper abilities, etc., which gives you more stuff to do.
 But, unlike the original, there is inherent narrative emergent complexity, which builds as well.

 You don’t learn that the Door houses a thousand-year-old demon until well around the 1/3 point of the game.
 You don’t learn about the X-Nauts as a race until Chapter 2.
-You don’t learn about Grodus’s plan for Peach until the 2/3 point of the game.
+You don’t learn about Grodus having nefarious plans for Peach until the 2/3 point of the game, after Chapter 6.

 Additionally, there is a Rogueport denizen, Grifty, at the top of a roof on the eastern side of town that, for a price, will tell you information about the backstory of Rogueport, the Thousand-Year Door, the Crystal Stars, and the Shadow Queen.
 As the game progresses, more and more tidbits become available to learn about.
 This is a nice bonus feature for the sake of emergent narrative complexity.